aukspot/dles/README.md

 - [Guess The House](https://guessthe.house) - Guess the price of the house by its pictures and information.
 - [Housle](https://housle.house) - Guess the price of the house, given pictures of parts of the house.
 - [Magnitudle](https://magnitudle.com) - A daily estimation-trivia challenge, but you only get one guess.
 Final score is based on magnitude.
+- [Moneyline](https://moneyline.fromthethink.com) - Pick over/under the given line for each fact or statistic.
 - [More/Less](https://lessgames.com/moreless) - Decide which option has more or less, and keep going until you get one wrong.
 There are 3 categories to play.
 - [Numblino](https://numblino.com) - Guess the number based on the given fact.
 You have 6 guesses.
 - [Packle](https://packle.top) - Guess how many circles can fit into today's shape.